All-New X-Men: Here to Stay

-After a nightmare in which present-Cyclops and Magneto come to warn her before Wolverine tries to kill her, Jean wakes up in a panic, temporarily overwhelmed by her newly awakened telepathy, but Kitty and Storm are able to calm her using a technique she will learn in the future.
-They also suggest that Jean should serve as team leader of the originals during their time in the present, as Cyclops's recent actions would make the students reluctant to trust him.
-Uncomfortable with the stares he is receiving, Cyclops departs the school on Wolverine's motorbike to find out more about the future, resulting in a brief confrontation between him and Wolverine in the street.
-While Angel has an encounter with his future self, the Warren of the present being casually cheery about his past self's presence while past-Warren is confused at his future self's metallic wings, Mystique is shown reading a newspaper about past-Cyclops's presence on the streets.
+Jean is overwhelmed by her telepathy, but Kitty and Storm are able to calm her using a technique she will learn in the future.
+They also suggest that Jean should serve as team leader of the originals during their time in the present, as Cyclops's actions make the students reluctant to trust him.
+Meanwhile, Angel encounters his future self.
+The Warren of the present is casually cheery about his past self's presence, while the younger Warren is confused at his future self's metallic wings.
+The younger Warren attempts to return to the past, but Jean erases his memories.
+At the Jean Grey School for Higher Learning, the adult Cyclops appears with Magik, Emma Frost, and Magneto proclaiming "To me, my X-Men".